mbraak/jqTree/_entries/10_changelog.md

 * Issue 396: Trigger init.tree correctly for load on demand (thanks to jmashore)
 * Issue 397: Aria accessibility support (thanks to Rich Caloggero)
 * Issue 398: Functions should return the `jquery` element
+* Issue 400: Added on_finished parameter to reload function

 ##### 1.2.1 (july 14 2015)